programminghistorian/jekyll/lessons/transforming-xml-with-xsl.md

 ## Printing Values

 In order to print the value of a particular data element, you simply need to replace the "root" with another element name.
 In your XSL stylesheet, replace *root* with *title*.
-Save your file and refresh your browser (usually *cntl+F5* or *cmd+r*) to see your changes.
+Save your file and refresh your browser (usually *ctrl+F5* or *cmd+r*) to see your changes.

 It didn't work?
 That is because we only gave the transformer part of the instructions it needed.

 ### Parents and Children

 Title is not the top-level element, so we must explain to the transformer how to get to the element we mean.
+This more specific direction is known as the [*XPATH*](https://en.wikipedia.org/wiki/XPath), and works in a similar way to the file paths on your computer.
 Replace *title* with *root/record/title*.

     <xsl:value-of select="root/record/title"/>